Jimmy Comes Home

 The profile featured Stitch McCarthy, considered one the most flamboyant “street mayors” of the Lower East Side.
 Writing in Lapham’s Quarterly (Aug.
 1, 2018), Laurie Gwen Shapiro describes McCarthy as “a five-foot-tall, cross-eyed Romanian Jew born Samuel Rothberg, always seen with a cigar in his mouth.”
 What Stitch lacked in height he made up for in toughness, and by his teens was as tough as nails.
 Shapiro writes: “At night he managed a small-time boxer who once was scheduled to fight a bantamweight named Stitch McCartney in Jersey City.
 As he later told the story (no doubt over and over), his client fled in fear at the sight of McCartney and the crowd booed.
 He went in the ring himself, flattened McCartney, and took a version of his opponent’s name for his own.”

-The New Yorker profile was written by Meyer Berger, known as a master of the human interest story.
+The profile was written by Meyer Berger, known as a master of the human interest story.
 Berger did a short stint at The New Yorker but for most of his career he worked for The New York Times, where he wrote a long-running column, “About New York.”
 Here is a very brief excerpt of the profile, with a caricature by Al Frueh.

 TOUGH AS NAILS was what you became if you wanted to be one of the unofficial mayors of the Lower East Side like Stitch McCarthy, seen here in 1931.
 According to Laurie Gwen Shapiro, street mayors “were likable fixers who cut through red tape and might settle between fifteen and twenty neighborhood disputes a day.”
 Photo at left (by Berenice Abbott) is a scene from McCathy’s world—Hester Street, between Allen and Orchard Streets.
 (New York Public Library/Lapham’s Quarterly)